 Many people use Microsoft Outlook for email.
-Unfortunately I've had enough trouble with it that I no longer support it.
+Unfortunately I've had so much trouble with Outlook that I refuse to support it.

 For those that would like to use Outlook and are moving from PocoMail, Stellar MBOX to PST Converter will convert a Pocomail mailbox to an Outlook PST file.

 I'd recommend The Bat!
-Professional (US$59.99) — my replacement for Barca — for those with heavier requirements (multiple email accounts, larger volumes of mail or more control).
+Professional for those with heavier requirements (multiple email accounts, larger volumes of mail or more control).

-- The Bat! is very flexible and has some great features including internal HTML viewer, advanced message handling, OpenPGP encryption, security and more.
+- The Bat! is very flexible.
+Features include an internal HTML viewer, advanced message handling, OpenPGP encryption and security.

 - The Bat!
 Voyager provides secure email via a USB drive and is included with The Bat!
 Professional.